Louis Dallimore //Strength & Conditioning

 Closing 20 minutes of every Division 2 match in 2025.
 Kintetsu's +8.07 net per match is more than 50% larger than the next-best team.
 Six of eight clubs are net negative in the closing window, which is the league's structural fade.
 Kintetsu's number is the only one that's both "scoring net positively in the closing 20" and "increasing the gap from earlier periods."

 Kintetsu plus 8.1, more than 50% larger than the next-best team.
 Six of the eight clubs are net negative in this window.
-That's the league's structural fade.
+That's the league pattern.
 Most teams concede more points than they score in the closing twenty, and the fade is consistent enough across the season that it shows up in averages.

-Kintetsu doesn't fade.
-The 60-80 minute period is the team's highest-scoring period and its lowest-conceding period.
-That's not the league pattern.
-That's the inverse of it.
+The 60-80 minute period is Kintetsu's highest-scoring period and its lowest-conceding period.
+That's the inverse of the league pattern.

-The first observation is that the gap between Kintetsu's closing-twenty number and its own first-twenty number is the only positive gap of that direction in the league.
+The gap between Kintetsu's closing-twenty number and its own first-twenty number is the only positive gap of that direction in the league.
 Most teams score and concede roughly evenly across the four periods, with a soft fade at the end.
 Kintetsu's curve climbs.
+Could this be that we are fitter and stronger, and outlast the competition?
+Hard to prove from one season of descriptive data, but the pattern is consistent with that read.

-The third is that the pattern is consistent across the fourteen rounds.
+The pattern is consistent across the fourteen rounds.
 It isn't carried by one or two outlier matches.
 The closing-twenty net was positive in eleven of fourteen, including against the league's other top-three sides.

 What I'm not claiming

 I'm also not claiming the league-wide context will hold for 2026.
 Division 2 in 2025 was eight clubs over fourteen rounds with sample sizes that, while better than single-team analyses, are still small for any one period.
-The next-best closing-twenty number, GR Tokatsu's plus 5.1, is close enough to Kintetsu's that a stronger 2026 from one of them could compress the gap quickly.
+The next-best closing-twenty number, Green Rockets NEC's plus 5.1, is close enough to Kintetsu's that a stronger 2026 from one of them could compress the gap quickly.

 What I am claiming is the descriptive headline.
-Across the 2025 D2 season, Kintetsu won the closing twenty minutes by a margin no other team came close to.
+Across the 2025 D2 season, Kintetsu won the closing twenty minutes by the largest margin in the league.
 That's the dataset.

-Two things, both about prioritisation rather than recruitment.
+Two uses for this number, both about prioritisation rather than recruitment.

-For in-game decisions, the league fade is real enough to plan around.
+I also use it for in-game decisions.
+The league fade is real enough to plan around.
 Six of eight clubs concede more than they score in the closing twenty.
-A team that knows it can outwork the league in that window changes its bench timing, its tactical posture in the 50-to-60 transition, and the kind of replacements it brings on.
-It's not a complicated insight.
-It is one most teams aren't acting on, because they don't have the closing-twenty number on their dashboard.
+A team that can hold or extend its scoreline in that window has a reason to think differently about bench timing and tactical posture in the 50-to-60 transition.

 What the next post is about